Luzifer/elastic_cron/README.md

       - "+%+"
     ping_success: "https://..."
     ping_failure: "https://..."

+...
 ```

-- `rsyslog_target` - needs to be a rsyslog endpoint supporting TCP plain connections like Loggly or Papertrail does.
-- `log_format` - format to use for generating the log line (above shown is default and does not need to be provided)
+- `elasticsearch`
+  - `servers` - List of elasticsearch instances of the same cluster to log to
+  - `auth` - List consisting of two elements: username and password
 - `schedule` - consists of 6 instead of the normal 5 fields:

 ```